-Information as at 4 March 2024
+listed company Information as at 5 March 2025

-Ms Low is currently a Senior Advisor with Singapore Telecommunications Limited ("Singtel").
+- Ms Low is currently a Senior Advisor with Singapore Telecommunications Limited ("Singtel").
 Prior to her appointment as Senior Advisor, she was with Singtel as its Group Chief Financial Officer from September 2008 to April 2015 before assuming the position of Group Chief Corporate Officer from April 2015 until April 2021.
-As the Group Chief Corporate Officer, she was responsible for Singtel's corporate functions including corporate finance, accounting and management reporting, treasury and capital management, mergers and acquisitions, corporate communications and strategic branding, legal, regulatory and group risk management, procurement and digitalisation.

-Ms Low received various individual awards including Best Chief Financial Officer (Singapore & Southeast Asia), Corporate-Institutional Investor Awards (2012), Best Chief Financial Officer (Singapore), Asian Excellence Recognition Awards (2012) and Best Chief Financial Officer, Singapore Corporate Awards (2010).

-Ms Low holds a Bachelor of Accountancy (Honours) from the National University of Singapore.
+As the Group Chief Corporate Officer, she was responsible for group strategy and planning, mergers and acquisitions, corporate communications and strategic branding, legal, regulatory and group risk management, procurement and digitalisation. - Ms Low received various individual awards including Best Chief Financial Officer (Singapore & Southeast Asia), Corporate-Institutional Investor Awards (2012), Best Chief Financial Officer (Singapore), Asian Excellence Recognition Awards (2012) and Best Chief Financial Officer, Singapore Corporate Awards (2010). - Ms Low holds a Bachelor of Accountancy (Honours) from the National University of Singapore.
 She is also a Chartered Accountant registered with the Institute of Singapore Chartered Accountants ("ISCA") and a Fellow member of ISCA.